rails/rails/guides/source/form_helpers.md

 <% end %>
 ```

-by defining a `LabellingFormBuilder` class similar to the following:
+by defining a `LabellingFormBuilder` class like this:

 ```ruby
 class LabellingFormBuilder < ActionView::Helpers::FormBuilder